FBCx is alpha-cyclodextrin (α-cyclodextrin), a soluble fiber derived from corn starch.

 We do not recommend pregnant or nursing women take FBCx.

 Yes, FBCx can be counted as part of the daily fiber intake.
-Most of us consume only about half of the recommended daily fiber intake.
+The majority of us consume only about half of the recommended daily fiber intake.

-SFI is committed to ongoing clinical trials for FBCx.
+There is an ongoing commitment to clinical trials for FBCx.